amirkdv/biseqt/docs.md

 * *Overlap* alignments where only suffix-prefix alignments are considered.
 * *Anchored* alignments where only alignments starting/ending at the beginning/end of the two sequences are considered,
+* *Anchored Overlap* alignments where we demand both the suffix-prefix constraint and either of the start or end anchored constraints.
+This mdoe of alignment is specifically designed for seed extension in [assembly](#genome-assembly).
 * *Affine gap* penalties are supported.
 * *Banded* alignments are supported.
 * Alignment can be limited to a *frame* for each sequence.